lgpasquale/kandinsky/README.md

 ```
 Be sure to substitute `/some/build/dir` and `/some/install/dir` with suitable
 directories, and to replace `/kandinsy/source/dir` with the directory containing this README.

+Doxygen documentation can be built by running `make doc`.